 Question X - What was the nature and practice of the surrounding culture?

-Question Y – What exactly is the biblical passage saying and how does that contrast with the surrounding culture?
+Question Y – What exactly is the biblical passage saying, and how does that contrast with the surrounding culture?

 Just a quick example.

-(X) The “seven-fold vengeance” said that what ever wrong you do to me I will repay seven times worse.
-This excessive vengeance was prevalent in the ancient Middle-East.
+(X) The “seven-fold vengeance” said that whatever wrong you do to me, I will repay seven times worse.
+This excessive vengeance was prevalent in the ancient Middle East.

 (Z) Jesus told us to love our enemies.

-(William Webb’s “Slaves, Women and Homosexuals: Exploring the Hermeneutics of Cultural Analysis” is where a first read the term redemptive-movement hermeneutic.
+(William Webb’s “Slaves, Women and Homosexuals: Exploring the Hermeneutics of Cultural Analysis” is where I first read the term redemptive-movement hermeneutic.
 He also wrote a summary article of this concept in “Discovering Biblical Equality: Complementarity Without Hierarchy,” Chapter 23.)